Momcozy vs. Baby Brezza vs. Grownsy: Bottle Washer Comparison and Review

 Momcozy KleanPal Pro Baby Bottle Washer and Sterilizer

 The Momcozy KleanPal Pro is an all-in-one countertop appliance that combines washing, sterilizing, drying and storage in a single unit.
-With nine cleaning modes and a versatile removable rack, it’s designed to handle everything from baby bottles to pump parts with flexibility.
+With nine cleaning modes, 26 spray jets plus 4 spray sticks and a versatile removable rack, it's designed to handle everything from baby bottles to pump parts with flexibility.

 What it does

-- Cleans baby bottles, pump parts, nipples, pacifiers and small accessories with powerful spray jets and nine cleaning cycles.
+- Cleans bottles, pump parts, nipples, pacifiers and small accessories using 26 spray jets and nine cleaning cycles.

-- Uses steam sterilization to kill germs and bacteria and can hold items sterile for up to 72 hours after the cycle ends.
+- Uses steam sterilization combined with an H13 HEPA filter.
+According to Momcozy, it kills 99% of germs and bacteria and can keep items sterile for up to 72 hours after the cycle ends.

-- Dries items automatically, keeping them ready to use without towel drying or air-dry racks.
+- Dries items automatically with gentle heat, keeping them ready to use without towel drying or air-dry racks.

 What parents tend to love